 “Commvault gives us the scalability and flexibility we need to meet existing and emerging data protection requirements,” says Mohammed Azam, IT Infrastructure Head at Emirates Steel. “

 It helps accelerate our digital roadmap and makes it easier for us to add new services and datasets.”Emirates Steel’s digitalization efforts include moving its SAP sales, manufacturing, finance and CRM modules to the cloud and adopting SAP HANA.
-It is primed to go live with Microsoft Office 365, Microsoft SharePoint Online and Microsoft Azure as soon as data sovereignty is assured.
+It is primed to go live with Microsoft 365, Microsoft SharePoint Online and Microsoft Azure as soon as data sovereignty is assured.

 “Commvault’s interoperability with both public cloud and on-premises environments means we can make IT investment decisions that boost our competitive advantage without having to worry about backup.”

 Headquartered in Abu Dhabi, Emirates Steel is wholly government-owned.
 At full capacity, its 11 plants produce 3.5 million tons of steel products annually for the construction industry.
 With business goals focused on efficiency and competitiveness, the manufacturer routinely invests in new technology.

 Emirates Steel had already consolidated the backup of its central systems on Commvault Complete™ Backup & Recovery but needed to find a more cost-effective approach to storage.

 “We needed to scale up and scale out,” says Azam.
 “We had a mix of tape libraries and Dell hardware underpinning the Commvault solution – a lot of which were coming to end of life.